โ˜ช๏ธReligions of the West

 Eighth Crusade (1270)

-• Death of Louis IX from disease shortly after landing ended the Crusade and eventually led to his canonization as a saint
+• Death of Louis IX from disease shortly after landing ended the Crusade.
+His death and his reputation for piety eventually led to his canonization as Saint Louis in 1297.

-• Last major crusading expedition from Western Europe, marking the effective end of large-scale crusading enthusiasm
+• Last major crusading expedition from Western Europe, marking the effective end of large-scale crusading enthusiasm among European monarchs.

 Fall of Acre (1291)

-Compare: Capture of Jerusalem (1099) vs. Fall of Acre (1291)—these events bookend the Crusader presence in the Holy Land.
+Compare: Capture of Jerusalem (1099) vs. Fall of Acre (1291): these events bookend the Crusader presence in the Holy Land.
 The first showed what religious zeal could achieve; the second showed its limits against sustained, organized opposition.

 Quick Reference Table